morytop/ToDoList/README.md

 Introduction
 ------------

-Todo List is a task manager.It is very simple and intuitive, with its minimal and clean style.
+Todo List is a task manager.
+It is very simple and intuitive, with its minimal and clean style.

 Created to practise JavaScript